-- understand the need, principles, and Basis of guidance - understand the concept, process Techniques counselling and organization of guidance service. - develop an understanding of various general aspects of Testing Programme - get acquainted with the aims and principles of various types guidance of programme. - acquire the knowledge of mental health and Research in guidance.
+- understand the need, principles, Characteristic of Counselling - understand the concept, process Techniques counselling and organization of guidance service. - develop an understanding of various general aspects of Testing Programme - get acquainted with the aims and principles of various types guidance of programme. - acquire the knowledge of mental health and Research in guidance.